-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our "Drug List".
+In some cases, you may be able to obtain a drug that is not on the "Drug List".
 For more information, please see Chapter 9.

-Section 3.2 - There are six "cost-sharing tiers" for drugs on our Drug List
+Section 3.2 - There are six cost-sharing tiers for drugs on our "Drug List

-Every drug on our plan's Drug List is in one of six cost-sharing tiers.
+Every drug on our plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Cost-sharing Tier 1 for preferred generic drugs (This tier includes some brand-name drugs). - Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs. - Cost-sharing Tier 4 for nonpreferred brand-name drugs (this tier includes some generic drugs). - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brand-name drugs). - Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).
+- Cost-sharing Tier 1 for preferred generic drugs (This tier includes some brand-name drugs). - Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs. - Cost-sharing Tier 4 for nonpreferred drugs (this tier includes some generic drugs). - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brand-name drugs).

+• Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).

-To find out which cost-sharing tier your drug is in, look it up on our Drug List.
+To find out which cost-sharing tier your drug is in, look it up on our "Drug List".
 The amount you pay for drugs in each cost-sharing tier is shown in Chapter 6 ("What you pay for your Part D prescription drugs").

-Section 3.3 - How can you find out if a specific drug is on our Drug List?
+Section 3.3 - How can you find out if a specific drug is on our "Drug List"?

-You have three ways to find out:
+You have four ways to find out:

-- 1. Check the most recent Drug List we provided electronically on our website. - 2.
+- 1. Check the most recent "Drug List" we provided electronically on our website. - 2.
 Visit our website (kp.org/seniorrx).
-Our Drug List (2023 Comprehensive Formulary) on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on our plan's Drug List (2023 Comprehensive Formulary) or to ask for a copy of the list.
+Our "Drug List" (2024 Comprehensive Formulary) on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on our plan's "Drug List" (2024 Comprehensive Formulary) or to ask for a copy of the list. - 4.
+Use our plan's "Real-Time Benefit Tool" (kp.org/seniorrx or by calling Member Services).
+With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.